 A child is any person who is under the age of 18.
 An adult is any person who is 18+ years old.
 You will find the term ‘child’ used in many CISV forms, policies, and procedures.
-Currently (March 2017) there is a review underway of the legal forms used for international programmes and they will be brought in line with this definition by the end of the year.
+For more information on this please see our Child Protection Policies and Procedures.

 Programme Basic Rules (Info File C-03) defines participant as every invited person who is not a leader or staff.
 The C-03 indicates that Junior Counsellors and Junior Leaders are considered leaders, just as Junior Staff are Staff.